0awawa0/CTF-Writeups/UUTCTF 2019/Reverse/CorrectPass/README.md

 ## Solution

 We are given some binary.
-I don't wanna run, but I wanna watch what's inside.
+I don't wanna run it, but I wanna watch what's inside.
 So let's throw it to IDA.

 ![ida_main](./src/ida_main.png)